itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 Iteration: 1
 Goal in Context: Jump one players piece over the other's, and remove the jumped piece from the board
 Precondition: it is the correct player's turn
-Trigger: the player/opponent moves more than 1 space
+Trigger: the player/opponent makes a valid move that moves 2 spaces
 Scenario:
-  1.
-Post Condition:
+  1. A player jumps the opponents piece through the GUI
+  2. the movePiece() function verifies that they are allowed to jump the piece
+  3. the players jumping piece is moved, and the opponents piece is removed from the board
+  4. the GUI updates with the new game state
+Post Condition: the jumped piece gets removed from the board, and the GUI shows the new game state
-Exceptions:
+Exceptions: N/A
 Priority: Very High
-When Available:
-Frequency of Use:
-Channel to Actor:
+When Available: Iteration 1, After movement validation Frequency of Use: Very often, many times a game Channel to Actor: The GUI/Network code
-Secondary Actors:
+Secondary Actors: N/A
-Open Issues:
+Open Issues: N/A

 ## Use Case: Promote Piece
+Primary Actor: Player or Opponent
+Iteration: 1
+Goal in Context: Promote a piece to a king
+Precondition: A piece is being moved
+Trigger: The piece reached the other side of the board
+Scenario:
+  1. A player moves their piece into the last row of the board
+  2. the piece gets promoted to a king, and can now move both directions
+  3. the game state and GUI update with the new changes Post Condition: the piece becomes a king, and the GUI shows the new game state
+Exceptions: N/A
+Priority: High
+When Available: iteration 1, once the other basic rules have been implemented Frequency of Use: A few times per game
+Channel to Actor: GUI/Network code
+Secondary Actors: N/A
+Open Issues: N/A

+## Use Case: Show Available Moves
-Primary Actor:
+Primary Actor: Player
-Iteration:
+Iteration: 2
 Goal in Context:
 Precondition:
 Trigger:
-Scenario:
-Post Condition:
-Exceptions:
-Priority:
-When Available:
-Frequency of Use:
-Channel to Actor:
-Secondary Actors:
-Open Issues:

-## Use Case: Show Available Moves
-Primary Actor: Player or Opponent
-Iteration: 1
-Goal in Context: Jump one players piece over the other's, and remove the jumped piece from the board
-Precondition: it is the correct player's turn
-Trigger: the player/opponent moves more than 1 space
 Scenario:
 Post Condition:
 Exceptions: